xfiveco/generator-xh/README.md

 The command will do the following:

 1. creates a HTML file for your page in `src` folder from the template file `src/template.html`.
-If you want you can update the template file according your needs, so the generated files look accordingly.
+If you want you can update the template file as needed, so the generated files look accordingly.
-2. adds a page name and link to the project index
+2. adds a page name and link to it to the project index
+3. runs `grunt build` command to generate the page

 ![Page added](docs/img/page-added.png)